Channel monitor

 Besides monitoring and moderating messages published by others, you can post your own messages to all channel members.

-To do that, type in a message in the input field at the bottom of the channel preview and click the Send button (arrow icon).
+To do that, type in a message in the input field at the bottom of the channel preview and click the "Arrow" icon to send the message.

 Input field